 Vest Style Harness

 While a great choice of harness, there are a couple of downsides.
 Nothing is perfect, after all.
-The part that goes over your cat’s head and around the neck isn’t adjustable.
-The piece that goes around the ribs is adjustable though.
+Depending on which one you get, the part that goes over your cat’s head and around their neck isn’t always adjustable.
 The vest-style harness is made with more material than the other harnesses mentioned, so it is a bit bulkier as well.

 PROS